How Long Does Tankless Water Heater Last

 2. You’re seeing an increase in energy bills – If your energy bills have been steadily increasing, this may be a sign that your current tankless water heater isn’t functioning as efficiently as it should be.

-See also What Is Distilled
+See also Is Brita Filtered Water The Same As Distilled Water

 3. You have low hot water pressure – If you notice that your hot water pressure is lower than usual, this could be a sign that something is wrong with your tankless water heater.